magento/merchdocs/src/tax/vertex.md

 Vertex is a cloud-based solution that automates your sales and use tax compliance, and generates a signature-ready PDF for your monthly returns.
 To get started, you need a Vertex account, then complete configuration settings.

-The integration includes tax configuration and address verification for your stores, overrides per country, and performance enhancing options.
+The integration includes tax configuration and address cleansing   for your stores, overrides per country, and performance enhancing options.

 {: .icon-table }
 ![]({% link images/images/tile-vertex-calculations-returns.png %}) | **Automate Tax Calculations & Returns**<br>Vertex saves time, reduces risk, and helps you file your tax returns on time.